 Quarters of non-attendance are not included in SAP monitoring.
 Students are required to meet standards of attendance in addition to standards of SAP.
-FIDM's policies that limit the number of quarters of non-attendance can be found in FIDM's Student Consumer Handbook for 2022-23.
+FIDM's policies that limit the number of quarters of non-attendance can be found in FIDM's Student Consumer Handbook.